-Tell me truly: when you first meet someone, how long does it take you to form an impression of them?
+Tell me honestly: when you first meet someone, how long does it take you to form an impression of them?

 Five minutes of good conversation, you think?
 Maybe 15?
 It turns out we’re giving ourselves a little too much credit.